gpbl/isomorphic500/README.md

 React-intl requires some boilerplate to work properly.
 Difficulties here arise mainly for two reasons:

-1. React Intl relies on the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) *global* API, which is not always available on some node.js versions nor on some browsers (e.g. Safari).
-Luckly there's an [Intl polyfill](https://www.npmjs.com/package/intl): on the server, we can just "require" it – however on the browser we want to download it *only* when `Intl` is not supported.
+1. React Intl relies on the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) *global* API, not always available on node.js or some browsers (e.g. Safari).
+Luckly there's an [Intl polyfill](https://www.npmjs.com/package/intl): on the server we can just "require" it – however on the browser we want to download it *only* when `Intl` is not supported.

 2. For each language, we need to load a set of *locale data* (used by `Intl` to format numbers and dates) and the translated strings, called *messages* (used by `react-intl`).
 While on node.js we can load them in memory, on the client they need to be downloaded first – and we want to download only the relevant data for the current locale.